About Blog Comics Store

 I’m going to post more images and previews of what we’ll have on display over the next week and a half.

-Here’s the final print from Glade and I’s show at Austin Books:
+Here’s a print that Glade made for our show at Austin Books: